Denver Bad Faith Insurance Attorney

 If you think your insurance company is not following the rules, call a Denver bad faith insurance attorney to talk about your case.
 We can help you determine if the insurance company is acting reasonably or is placing its interests over yours.

 What does it mean if a claim is fairly debatable?

 An insurance company has not committed bad faith just because it denies or assigns a low value to a claim.
-Bad faith requires more than a denial or even a breach of contract.
+Bad faith requires more than denial or even a breach of contract.
 The insurer’s conduct must be “unreasonable” for there to be a potential bad faith case.
-When evaluating and insurance company’s conduct, Colorado Courts apply the “fairly debatable” standard.
+When evaluating an insurance company’s conduct, Colorado Courts apply the “fairly debatable” standard.
 This means that an insurance company does not necessarily commit bad faith by challenging claims where reasonable minds could disagree.

 What is the difference between common law and statutory bad faith?

-Colorado insurance bad faith claims can rise from both common law theories or from statutory violations.
+Colorado insurance bad faith claims can rise from both common law theories and from statutory violations.
 In order for an insurer to be liable for common law bad faith breach of an insurance contract, the insurer has to breach its duty of good faith and fair dealing in a way that the insurer either knew was unreasonable or recklessly disregarded the fact that its conduct was unreasonable.
 This can be harder to show than a statutory violation.
 An insurance company commits statutory insurance bad faith by violating C.R.S. § 10-3-1115 which states that an insurance company shall not “unreasonably deny payment of a claim for benefits owed to or on behalf of any first-party claimant.”